 Deaf people are a cultural-linguistic minority.
-To deal with oppression of the hearing (phonocentric) society is through humor.
+To deal with oppression by the hearing (phonocentric) society is through humor.
 Deaf jokes, zap stories, and other literary genres help them deal with oppression through humor.
 A "zap" story is another category of humor.

 Deaf people have had experiences of being mocked at, being made fun of, being harrassed at, or having bad experiences with hearing people in life (e.g. coercion of oralism, including painful speech therapy, cochlear implants invaded into their bodies without their permission, and so on).
 Zap stories are often about getting even or outwitting hearing oppressors often with justice.